All Episodes

 And I want you to know something.

-And first of all, all of us who fill in, you know, Jason Lewis up in Minneapolis and various other people, you know, we all have our bits and our little things that we do on our local shows that have that add to our incredible ratings dominance.
+And first of all, all of us who fill in, you know, Jason Lewis up in Minneapolis and various other people, you know, we all have our bits and our little things that we do on our local shows that add to our incredible ratings dominance.

-And I'll just tell you that I am hesitant to drag all that into this house because I'm a guest in somebody else's house when I'm doing the limbaugh show, and I'm just so grateful.
+And I'll just tell you that I am hesitant to drag all that into this house because I'm a guest in somebody else's house when I'm doing the Limbaugh show, and I'm just so grateful.

-And since this is right in front of me, maybe we'll just call it the fill-in host national weather briefing.
+And since this is right in front of me, maybe we'll just call it the Fill-In Host National Weather Briefing.

-The folks at the National Weather Service, the people at the National Weather Service have this incredible statement that they put together.
+Here's what I'm talking about: the folks at the National Weather Service, the people at the National Weather Service, have this incredible statement that they put together.

 The first time this fall that the high temperature failed to reach the freezing mark.

-So Fairbanks, Alaska, and this story comes to us directly from Sarah Palin's own Alaska.
+And this story comes to us directly from Sarah Palin's own Alaska.

-I offer this to you not just because you always do well to point out that the necessary man made component of global warming is a threadbare concept, but you do extra yeoman's work in offering up the suggestion that this planetary warming may in fact not be happening that much at all, or may in fact be on its way back down after a decade or two of upswing.
+I offer this to you not just because you always do well to point out that the necessary man-made component of global warming is a threadbare concept, but you do extra yeoman's work in offering up the suggestion that this planetary warming may in fact not be happening that much at all or may, in fact, be on its way back down after a decade or two of upswing.

-Doug, how are you doing?
+Doug, how you doing?

-Mark Davis in for rush.
+Mark Davis, in for rush.

 Nice to have you.